CLARIAH/HDNG/README.md

 - Returned 15 dropped variables.

 **Version 4:**
+- Restuctured the database.
 - Adds descriptive fields to the HDNG, to make the database more easily queryable.
 - Redundant rows have been removed from the database.